spryker/spryker-docs/docs/scos/user/features/202204.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 Depending on the roles and teams in your project, you can limit the access of different Back Office users to specific Back Office areas.

-**Back Office provides both, B2B and B2C capabilities.**
+**Back Office provides both B2B and B2C capabilities.**

 {% info_block infoBox "Info" %}

-The following diagram shows what features are used for both *B2B and B2C*, and which are *B2B-specific*.
+The following diagram shows what features are used for both *B2B and B2C* and which are *B2B-specific*.

 {% endinfo_block %}